 The Modern & Contemporary Culture Workshop

 The Modern & Contemporary Culture Workshop is an interdisciplinary forum, open to faculty members and PhD students researching topics related to the culture of the modern and contemporary periods.
 Essays/chapters/proposals are circulated a week in advance of our meeting to registered participants.
 We then spend an hour discussing the paper with the aim of improving the document for publication or submission.
+The workshop is convened by Christa Noel Robbins (Art History) and Paul Dobryden (German).
 Interested presenters should email Christa Noel Robbins.

 Sponsored by the Institute of the Humanities & Global Cultures and the Department of Art

-Register with Christa Noel Robbins in order to receive a copy of the paper to be workshopped or to sign up for future announcements.
+Register with Emmy Monaghan in order to receive a copy of the paper to be workshopped or to sign up for future announcements.

 Mary Hennessy (Assistant Professor of German at the University of Wisconsin-Madison), presenting a chapter from her manuscript, “Missed Connections: The Telephone Operator as Vanishing Mediator in Weimar Culture,” Monday, January 29, 11:00 AM, New Cabell Hall, Room 236